Written and Performed by Cynthia Shaw

 "Best Solo Show"

-From the classic John Thompson lesson books, daily piano practicing and ticking metronomes, Cynthia enjoyed her cheerful Colorado childhood of music-making.
-All it took was picking up a random New Yorker magazine in her pediatrician’s office to awaken her artistic soul and fixate her desires on New York City and its esteemed Manhattan School of Music.
+Cynthia enjoyed her cheerful Colorado childhood of playing the piano and making music.
+All it took was picking up a random New Yorker magazine in her pediatrician’s office to awaken her artistic soul leading her to New York City and its esteemed Manhattan School of Music.

-Realizing her musical “holy grail”, however, proves to be a bit more difficult than she innocently expected.
-As she struggles with her self-sabotaging demons, shaky memorization, insufficient technique and the fear that no one truly wants to listen to her play, she masters resilience.
-She endures sweltering practice rooms, music-hating neighbors, condescending teachers AND a falling piano.
-These and other obstacles confront this naive, wide-eyed young classical pianist who tackles the Big Apple!
+This journey proves to be a bit more difficult than she innocently expected when she realizes New York City is very different than her hometown, Pueblo Colorado.
+As she struggles with her self-sabotaging demons, shaky memorization, insufficient technique and the fear that no one truly wants to listen to her play, she masters determination and resilience.
+She endures music-hating neighbors, flamboyant teachers, and a falling piano. .
+But she ultimately finds her place in the world when she overcomes obstacles that confront this naive, wide-eyed young classical pianist who tackles the Big Apple!

-In this autobiographical show, Cynthia embodies the youthful determination of her younger self as well as the many idiosyncratic characters who inspired her, each of whom impresses in their own unique kindly, worldly, insightful, brilliant, intimidating and arrogant way.
+In this autobiographical show, Cynthia relates the youthful determination of her younger self as she meets the many idiosyncratic characters who either inspired, helped or hindered her journey.
 She thrills her audience with musical impersonations of world-famous classical pianists as she remembers hearing them at the legendary Carnegie Hall.
 AND...she beautifully demonstrates her own musical sensitivity and formidable technique performing live classical piano music, featuring Bach, Beethoven, Brahms, Chopin, Debussy and Schubert.

 New York City Review